nf-core/methylseq/docs/usage.md

     * Designed to be used on the Swedish [UPPMAX](http://uppmax.uu.se/) clusters such as `milou`, `rackham`, `bianca` and `irma`
     * Launches jobs using the SLURM executor.
     * Uses [Singularity](http://singularity.lbl.gov/) to provide all software requirements
-    * Comes with locations for illumina iGenome reference paths built in
+    * Comes with locations for Illumina iGenomes reference paths built in
     * Use with `--project` to provide your UPPMAX project ID.
 * `uppmax_devel`
     * Uses the milou [devel partition](http://www.uppmax.uu.se/support/user-guides/slurm-user-guide/#tocjump_030509106905141747_8) for testing the pipeline quickly.